Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Life Jackets (PFDs)

-- Type V PFDs only count if worn and fastened
+- Type V PFDs only count if worn and properly fastened

-- Throwable Type IV required for kayaks 16+ feet
+- Throwable Type IV device required for kayaks 16 feet and longer

-Lighting Requirements Georgia kayaking laws require all vessels (including non-motorized kayaks) to display a 360-degree white light visible for 2 miles after dark.
-I mount a simple pole light on my stern - beats getting a ticket or worse, getting hit by a powerboat.
+Lighting Requirements Georgia law requires all vessels (including non-motorized kayaks and SUPs) to display a 360-degree white light visible for 2 miles after sunset.
+A simple pole light on your stern satisfies this requirement.
+Skip it and you risk both a citation and a collision with a powerboat that never saw you coming.

-Registration Rules Good news for paddlers: non-motorized kayaks don't require registration in Georgia.
-However, if you add a trolling motor, you'll need to register and title your vessel.
-For detailed state-by-state requirements, check out our complete kayak registration guide.
+Registration Rules Here's some good news: non-motorized kayaks, canoes, and paddleboards do not require registration in Georgia.
+Add a trolling motor, though, and you must register and title the vessel.
+For the complete state-by-state breakdown, see our complete kayak registration guide.

-BUI Laws Georgia enforces strict Boating Under the Influence laws:
+BUI Laws Georgia enforces strict Boating Under the Influence laws that apply equally to kayaks:

 The 100-Foot Rule

-This one catches many paddlers off guard.
+This regulation surprises many paddlers.
 You must slow to idle speed within 100 feet of:

 - Anchored vessels